neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartV/TypeConverterReference.rst

 UriTypeConverter
 ----------------

-A type converter for converting URI strings to Http Uri objects
+A type converter for converting URI strings to Http Uri objects.

+This converter simply creates a TYPO3\Flow\Http\Uri instance from the source string.

 :Priority: 1
 :Target type: TYPO3\Flow\Http\Uri